hackerb9/stones/README.md

 * Stacked notes that would be hard for a modern person to read, such as PODATUS (𝇔), are absent.

-## Transcription

-𝇐 C Clef

-𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

-+breath mark+

-𝇕AB 𝆸̅c 𝇕Bc 𝆸̅d 𝇕cd 𝆺e•

-𝇁 +Longa perfecta rest+

-(*custos* at end of staff to foreshadow 'A' on next line.)

-𝇐 C Clef

-𝇕AB 𝆸̅c 𝇕dc 𝆸̅B 𝇕cB 𝆸̅A 𝇙BAG 𝆺E

-+breath mark+

-𝇕AB 𝆸̅c 𝇕dc 𝆸̅b 𝇕AG𝇙BAB  𝆺|A|•

-Key:

-Capital letters are one octave lower.

-𝆸̅ an *episema* over a *brevis* quarter note (*episema* means hold a little longer)

-• means there is a dot after the note (1 beat longer)

-|| means there are vertical bars around the note

 ## Interpretation as Medieval square notation

 𝇕 *Clivis* (two quarter notes)